kibook/s1kd-tools/tools/s1kd-instance/README.md

     <para applicRefId="apA">Applies to A</para>
     <para applicRefId="apC">Applies to C</para>

-Resolving CIR dependencies with a custom XSLT script (-r)
+Resolving CIR dependencies with a custom XSLT script (-x)
 ---------------------------------------------------------

 A CIR contains more information about an item than can be captured in a